 - The area for which the Chemical Hygiene Plan is written may be adjoining rooms, a single room or an area within a room as long as the definition of “readily available,” as stated above, is met.
 The spatial definition of a “laboratory” is left to the discretion of the individual who will ultimately take responsibility for the safety of all employees who work within that area.
 This individual should be a Principal Investigator (PI) or a laboratory supervisor.

-- Environmental Health and Safety has provided the basic elements of a “generic” or “core” Chemical Hygiene Plan.
-Included in this Plan are the established policies of Washington State University and various regulatory agencies.
-These are indicated in boldface text.
+- Environmental Health and Safety has provided the basic elements of a “generic” or “core” Chemical Hygiene Plan, represented by the online Laboratory Safety Manual (LSM).
+Included in the LSM are the established policies of Washington State University and various regulatory agencies.